• Skip to primary navigation

 1. Simply, double the recipe ingredients and follow steps 1-4.

-2. The dough is sticky so flour your hands then divide the dough in half.
+2. The dough is sticky, so flour your hands or dampen them with water (I prefer dampening my hands to flouring them), then divide the dough in half.

 3. Follow steps 5 – 8

-4. Place both crusts in the fridge or freezer while you are making your pie filling.
+4. Place both crusts in the fridge or freezer while making your pie filling.

 5. Remove crusts from the fridge, and fill the bottom crust.
 Add top crust and vent.